Neuromuscular Orthodontics in Dallas TX

 Neuromuscular Braces (Relaxing Muscles for Ortho)

-Treatment of complex cases of TMD, or Temporomandibular Disorders, are typically broken down into two phases.
+Treatment of complex cases of TMD, or Temporomandibular Disorders, is typically broken down into two phases.
 During phase one, we may suggest the fabrication of an orthotic.
 An orthotic is a fixed or removable appliance designed to slowly reposition the jaw to the correct neuromuscular position.
 TMJ orthotics should ideally be worn close to full-time to eliminate the pain and symptoms associated with TMD.
 Most orthotics resemble a retainer or night guard and should be treated as such.
-Dr. Cory Nguyen will be able to determine which orthotic is right for your during the diagnostic phase of treatment.
+Dr. Cory Nguyen, DDS will be able to determine which orthotic is right for you during the diagnostic phase of treatment.
 Advanced technology, such as the TENS unit and 3D CBCT scans, will help us determine the best and most comfortable position for your TMJ.
 We will also analyze your bite to determine which muscles are causing your pain.

 After about four to six months you should see relief from TMD, allowing us to move forward with phase two.
 Phase two of TMJ treatment often involves neuromuscular orthodontics to keep your jaw in a permanent position established by the orthotic appliance.